palmettos/neat-cython/README.md

 [![Build Status](https://travis-ci.org/CodeReclaimers/neat-python.svg)](https://travis-ci.org/CodeReclaimers/neat-python)
 [![Coverage Status](https://coveralls.io/repos/CodeReclaimers/neat-python/badge.svg?branch=master&service=github)](https://coveralls.io/github/CodeReclaimers/neat-python?branch=master)

+This is a fork of [neat-python](https://github.com/CodeReclaimers/neat-python) which was created by [CodeReclaimers](https://github.com/CodeReclaimers).
+I am not a contributor to the original project.
+This repository differs from the original project only in that it contains compilable Cython optimizations in performance-critical modules.

 ## STATUS NOTE ##

 This project is currently in maintenance-only mode.
 I will make bug fixes, do cleanup, and possibly improve sample code